lifedox/granular-configuration-language/doc-spec/concepts.md

     - `"file1.yaml"` and `"file2.yaml"` are read during the "Load Time" of the "First Fetch".
     - The merged occurs before the "Merge Time" merge.
       - The [`!Merge`](yaml.md#merge) must be evaluated fully, in order to be merged into the final configuration.
-    - This is less efficient merging with {py:class}`.LazyLoadConfiguration`.
+    - This is less efficient than merging with {py:class}`.LazyLoadConfiguration`.
 - - ```python
     CONFIG = merge(
         "file1.yaml",